LuxLavalier/LuxLavalier.github.io/code/part1.md

 </div>
 <br />

 Note that this angular rainbow is different than where we started, using the pixels' index, which zig-zags back and forth, inward and outward, in one direction around the display.
-And with the pixels' angles, we can easily rotate the rainbow in any direction.
+And with the pixels' angles, we can rotate the rainbow in any direction.

 ---